smcgdub/MS3_Project_Tipsy_Mac_Staggers/testing.md

 * When viewing on a tablet horizontally the Navbar will display all of the list items the same as a desktop.
 * On mobile phones whether held horizontally or vertically the Navbar will always appear as a hamburger menu.
 When pressed the hamburger menu expands to show the list items.
 * Have clicked on the Tipsy's text on the left of the Navbar.
 Can confirm it brings the user back to the drinks.html landing page.
-* When viewing on smaller devices where the hamburger is active the text "Tipsey's" moves from the top left of the page to the center.
+* When viewing on smaller devices where the hamburger is active the text "Tipsy's" moves from the top left of the page to the center.

 **2. Drinks page / Homepage**